bucalein/ArduinoVM/README.md

   INTRODUCTION
 ----------------

-ArduinoVM is a framework for hardware testing: it provides a x86 like virtual machine environment to run programs on the board's RAM of the AVR microcontroller instead of the FLASH memory.
+ArduinoVM is an Arduino sketch which implements a x86 like virtual machine for running programs from the AVR microcontroller's RAM instead of the FLASH memory.

-Not all Arduino functionalities are supported at the moment except for digitalRead, digitalWrite, pinMode, Serial print and timing functions.
+This allows you to load a sketch on the board once and run multiple programs from your computer, without the need to rewrite the FLASH each time.

 ---------
   USAGE
 ---------

-To load the VM onto the Arduino:
+ArduinoVM is loaded onto the board like every other sketch:

   1- open the ArduinoVM.ino project with Arduino
   \
   2- Upload the sketch

-Also you will need a compiler for assembling the code:
+For writing programs you will also need a compiler which takes a text program as its input and creates a .bin binary file with the relative opcodes.
+To build it:

   $ cd tools
   \
   $ make compiler

-Next, to test how it works you can compile one of the examples:
+Example usage:

+1 - Compile one of the examples, the
+    blinking led, which controls an
+    led attached to pin 4:

   $ ./compiler ../examples/blink

-Which will produce ../examples/blink.bin that can be turned into a string of bytes with hexdump:
+Which will produce ../examples/blink.bin that can be turned into a string of bytes by using hexdump:

   $ hexdump -e '32/2 "%04x" "\n"' blink.bin

-Finally copy and paste the output to the serial monitor of Arduino or whichever you're using.
+Finally copy and paste the output to Arduino' serial monitor or whichever you're using, for executing.

 --------
   TODO
 --------
-Where to go from here?
 There are a tons of things still to be done, some examples:

-|- write more documentation
+|- write running tests for every opcode
 \
 |- write better code for some functions like VM::Compile
 \